sneha-afk/13s-docs-by-sneha/docs/make.md

 #### Dependencies
 A typical C file to program process is: take your code (`.c`), make an object file from it (`.o`), and then assemble into an executable (`.exe`, but this ending is not shown on UNIX).
 The `.o` depends on its corresponding `.c`, and the executable depends on the `.o` (or multiple).

-{: .note}
-> Most compilers allow you to skip the object file creation stage (see below), but it’s beneficial to separate this stage in cases where you are managing several dependencies towards an executable.
-> ```bash
-> $ gcc file1.c file2.c file3.c -o output
-> ```
-> When you separate the object file creation, you will see compilation warnings and errors specific to a file much more clearly than when you use the shortcut.
-It is highly encouraged to have a target that compiles object files before assembling them together into an executable.
+It is highly encouraged to have a target that compiles object files before assembling them together into an executable, see the section about [auto-variables](#auto-variables) for an easy one.

 {: .important}
 The linking of libraries is done during the object to executable phase (technically, after assembling).
 For example, see how the math library `-lm` is linked in the [short example.](#single-program)